 To date, we have not generated any revenues from the commercial sale of approved drug products, and we do not expect to generate substantial revenue for at least the next few years.
 If we fail to complete the development of our product candidates in a timely manner or fail to obtain their regulatory approval, our ability to generate future revenue will be compromised.
 We do not know when, or if, we will generate any revenue from our product candidates, and we do not expect to generate significant revenue unless and until we obtain regulatory approval of, and commercialize, our product candidates.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate clinical trials of and seek marketing approval for our product candidates.
 In addition, if we obtain approval for any of our product candidates, we expect to incur significant commercialization expenses related to sales, marketing, manufacturing and distribution.
-Furthermore, following the completion of this offering, we expect to incur additional costs associated with operating as a public company.
+Furthermore, we expect to incur additional costs associated with operating as a public company.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital requirements through .
-We intend to devote the majority of the net proceeds from this offering to the clinical and preclinical development of our product candidates.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements into 2023.
+We intend to devote our existing cash and cash equivalents to the clinical and preclinical development of our product candidates.
 We have based this estimate on assumptions that may prove to be imprecise, and we could utilize our available capital resources sooner than we expect.